abhi07070/Real-time_code-editor/Readme.md

-# Booking App
+# Real Time Code Editor

 ## Description

-This project is a React-based user interface to display user profile, accommodation and booking details.
+This project is allowing users to make remote collaboration used Reactjs, Nodejs, Expressjs and Web Socket.

 ## Usage